NextronSystems/asgard-manual/requirements/network.rst

    * - Direction
      - Port
-   * - From MASTER ASGARD v3 to ASGARD v3
+   * - From Master ASGARD to ASGARD Management Center
      - 5443/tcp
-   * - From MASTER ASGARD v3 to ASGARD v2
-     - 5443/tcp

 You cannot manage ASGARD v3 systems from a MASTER ASGARD v2.

-From Management Workstation to MASTER ASGARD
+From Management Workstation to Master ASGARD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table::